pyrocko/pyrocko/doc/source/topics/squirrel.rst

 .. figure :: /static/squirrel/squirrel-intro-2.png
     :align: center

-    Figure 2: Adding files.
+    Figure 2: Adding local files.

 Only a minimal excerpt from the file headers is included in the inventory database.
 This information includes time span, FDSN network/station/location/channel codes, and sampling rate of each entity.
-These entities can are referred to as "nuts" in the Squirrel framework.
+These entities are referred to as "nuts" in the Squirrel framework.
 A nut may represent a station or channel epoch, a snippet of waveform, or an instrument response epoch, among a few others.
 Also earthquake catalog events can be included.
 Nuts representing earthquake events only have the time span attribute set and their codes attribute is set to a catalog identifier.
 Bulk data associated with the Nut stays in the file until it is requested.

-Content can be added (and removed) efficiently at runtime.
+Content can be added (and removed) efficiently at run-time.
 For example to additionally add some hypocenters from an event catalog, we may use:

 .. code-block:: python